Hammersmith & Fulham Council is backing a campaign to make London a ‘National Park City’.

 On 5 March, the council’s Cabinet is set to agree to endorse the plans, which aim to help Londoners better connect with nature, improving health and wellbeing and enhancing wildlife.

-Green spaces and waterways would be get better protection against development in the same way as the country’s national parks are protected for their beauty and value.
+Green spaces and waterways would get better protection against development in the same way as the country’s national parks are protected for their beauty and value.

 “We’re delighted to be a part of this campaign to protect our city’s green spaces and promote greener, healthier lifestyles,” said Cllr Wesley Harcourt, H&F Cabinet Member for Environment, Transport and Residents’ Services.